 Dufrêne and Legendre (1997) presented an alternative to TWINSPAN in the search for indicator species and species assemblages characterizing groups of sites.
-Like TWINSPAN, the indicator value (IndVal) method analyses the species with reference to a prior partition of the sites.
-The first novelty of IndVal is that it derives indicator species from any hierarchical or nonhierarchical classification of the objects (sampling sites), contrary to TWINSPAN where indicator species can only be derived for a classification obtained by splitting sites along a CA axis.
+Like TWINSPAN, the indicator value (INDVAL) method analyses the species with reference to a prior partition of the sites.
+The first novelty of INDVAL is that it derives indicator species from any hierarchical or non-hierarchical classification of the objects (sampling sites), contrary to TWINSPAN where indicator species can only be derived for a classification obtained by splitting sites along a correspondence analysis axis.
 The second novelty lies in the way the indicator value of a species is measured for a group of sites.
-The indicator value index (INDVAL) is based only on within-species abundance and occurrence comparisons; its value is not affected by the abundances of other species.
+The indicator value index (IndVal) is based only on within-species abundance and occurrence comparisons; its value is not affected by the abundances of other species.
 The significance of the indicator value of each species is assessed by a randomization procedure.

-The IndVal index is defined as follows.
+The indicator value (IndVal) index is defined as follows.
 For each species j in each cluster of sites k, one computes the product of two values, A{kj} and B{kj} .
 A{kj} is a measure of specificity based on abundance values whereas B{kj} is a measure of fidelity computed from presence data:

-$$A{kj} = N$$

-individuals{kj}/Nindividuals{+k}
+- $A{kj} = Nindividuals{kj} / Nindividuals{+k}$

-$B{kj} = N$ sites{kj}/Nsites{k+}
+- $B{kj} = Nsites{kj} / Nsites{k+}$

-I NDVAL{kj} = $A{kj}B{kj}$
+- $IndVal{kj} = A{kj} B{kj}$

-n the formula for specificity (A{kj}) , N individuals{kj} is the mean abundance of species j across the sites pertaining to cluster k and N individuals{+k} is the sum of the mean abundances of species j within the various clusters.
+In the formula for specificity (A{kj}) , Nindividuals k_j is the mean abundance of species j across the sites pertaining to cluster k and $Nindividuals{+k}$ is the sum of the mean abundances of species j within the various clusters.
 The mean number of individuals in each cluster is used, instead of summing the individuals across all sites of a cluster, because this removes any effect of variations in the number of sites belonging to the various clusters.
 Differences in abundance among sites of a cluster are not taken into account.
 A{kj} is maximum when species j is present in cluster k only.
-In the formula for fidelity (B{kj}) , N sites{kj} is the number of sites in cluster k where species j is present and N sites{k+} is the total number of sites in that cluster, as in index I of TWINSPAN.
+In the formula for fidelity (B{kj}) , $Nsites{kj}$ is the number of sites in cluster k where species j is present and $Nsites{k+}$ is the total number of sites in that cluster, as in index I of TWINSPAN.
 B{kj} is maximum when species j is present at all sites of cluster k.
-Quantities A and B must be combined by multiplication because they represent independent information (i.e., specificity and fidelity) about the distribution of species j.
+Quantities k and k must be combined by multiplication because they represent independent information (i.e. specificity and fidelity) about the distribution of species j.

-The indicator value of species j for a partition of sites is the largest value of $IndVal{kj}$ observed over all clusters k of that partition:
+The indicator value of species j for a partition of sites is the largest value of $IndVal{ki}$ observed over all clusters k of that partition: